eike-fokken/dollar2math/README.md

 and \[aligned math\] takes exactly one filename as input and outputs the transformed file contents to std::out.

-Written in C++20.
+Written in C++17 (for the filesystem library).

-Seems to work only with clang and libc++, probably because the internal encoding of std::string in libc++ is different from that in libstdc++.
+Seems to work (tested only on my linux machine) with clang++ and g++ on the test.tex file provided.
-Automatically chooses libc++, if clang is the compiler.

-Doesn't work with gnu.

-Almost surely doesn't work with MSVC++ (not tested) or any other compiler (not tested).

-Definitely uses implementation-defined behavior, maybe uses undefined behavior, use at your own risk!
+No other compilers were tested.

+I'm not sure how this works with other file encodings, as the complete contents of a file are read into a `std::string`.

+So please check the output before blindly removing your old file.

 ## Usage
 Call like